Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Private Practices and the CMO are not Outlaw Doctors and are prohibited from acting as such.

 - Should the patient be knocked unconscious after the Outlaw Doctor has revived them once already, the scene has concluded.
 No repeat revives are allowed, even in the event of NVL after treatment.
-Leave the body, or dump
+Leave the body.

 # Pregnancy RP and Aging